armandstanczak/DataTypes/README.md

 # Set of excersices from w3resource

-This repository covers all 15 excersices from w3resource - "Data Types" They were all completed using NetBeans
+This repository covers excersices from w3resource - "Data Types"

+They were all completed using NetBeans

 ## Installation